CA Governor’s Office of Planning and Research/Strategic Growth Council (OPR/SGC)

 - Health and Equity: Intern may work on various projects to advance health and racial equity in California, including through the Health in All Policies Task Force.

-- Affordable Housing and Sustainable Communities: Intern may research how to advance State policy objectives through the Affordable Housing and Sustainable Communities grant program.
+- Affordable Housing: Intern may research how to advance State policy objectives through the Affordable Housing and Sustainable Communities grant program.

-- Electric Vehicles: Intern may research and draft memo on the funding of electric vehicle charging infrastructure and setting up car share programming.
+- Zero-Emission Vehicles: Intern may research and draft memos on the funding of electric vehicle charging infrastructure and setting up car share programming.
 Intern may also organize working groups, and catalog relevant studies, and models.
 Past interns have also worked on the Coast-to-Coast Smart e-Mobility program, which focuses on smart and clean transportation solutions, and had the opportunity to travel to Europe.

 - Bill Analysis: Intern may work with the Legislative Director to write bill analyses.